Harry Choates: Death

 In the middle of 1951, Choates was found to be in contempt of court for failing to pay his support payments for his children.
 He spent three days in the Travis County Jail, at which time he began hitting his head against the bars of his jail cell, eventually knocking himself into a coma.
 The condition persisted for several days before Choates died of the effects of his alcoholism on July 17, 1951.

 Legacy

 Choates is known as the "Parrain de la musique cajun" ("Godfather of Cajun music") mainly because of his introduction of vocal wailing throughout his music.
-In 2014, Rolling Stone magazine ranked Harry Choates' version of "Jole Blon" number 99 in their list of the 100 greatest country songs.
+In 2014, Rolling Stone magazine ranked Harry Choates' version of "Jole Blon" number 99 in its list of the 100 greatest country songs.